jf-tech/omniparser/doc/xpath.md

 ```

 The `xpath` attributes on `"order_id"`, `"customer_id"`, and `"country"` tell omniparser where to get
 the field string data from.
-When `xpath` **not** appearing with `object`, `template`, `custom_func`, or
+When `xpath` **not** appearing with `object`, `template`, or `custom_func`,
-`custom_parse`, then it is a data extraction directive telling omniparser to extract the text data at the
+then it is a data extraction directive telling omniparser to extract the text data at the location
-location specified by the `xpath` query.
-Note in this situation, omniparser will require the result set of
+specified by the `xpath` query.
+Note in this situation, omniparser will require the result set of such
-such `xpath` queries to be of a single node: if such `xpath` query results in more than one node, omniparser
+`xpath` queries to be of a single node: if such `xpath` query results in more than one node, omniparser
 will fail the current record transform (but will continue onto the next one as this isn't considered fatal).

 ## Data Context and Anchoring